Radhikaks-23/DataEngineer_Python_Assignment/README.md

 It processes only the relevant event types and computes the required metrics.

 **Filters and processes:**
-WatchEvent
+WatchEvent,
-,PullRequestEvent
+PullRequestEvent,
-,IssuesEvent
+IssuesEvent

 **Computes:**
 Average time between PullRequestEvents and Event counts grouped by event type for a given offset

 **Metrics are delivered:**
--Printed live in the terminal during continuous monitoring -Exposed via REST API endpoints for external access
+Printed live in the terminal during continuous monitoring and exposed via REST API endpoints for external access

 ## Components